txie1/git_demo/README.md

 ## 5. What's Next?
 Here are some suggestions for further exploring additional features:

-1. **Collaborate**: invite collaborators and leverage pull requests for code review
+1. **Collaborate**: Invite collaborators and leverage pull requests for code review
-2. **Branching**: explore strategies such as GitFlow or GitHub Flow to optimize workflow
+2. **Branching**: Explore strategies such as GitFlow or GitHub Flow to optimize workflow
-3. **GitHub Actions**: automate processes using GitHub Actions to streamline development workflow
+3. **GitHub Actions**: Automate processes using GitHub Actions to streamline development workflow
-4. **Issue Tracking**: utilize GitHub's issue tracking system for effective task management and project organization
+4. **Issue Tracking**: Utilize GitHub's issue tracking system for effective task management and project organization
-5. **Documentation**: create comprehensive README files and use GitHub's wiki feature for project documentation
+5. **Documentation**: Create comprehensive README files and use GitHub's wiki feature for project documentation
-6. **Open-Source Contributions**: contribute to open-source projects by forking repos and submitting pull requests
+6. **Open-Source Contributions**: Contribute to open-source projects by forking repos and submitting pull requests